Scott Haze: Film

 He starred Franco's adaptation of William Faulkner's novel The Sound and the Fury as Jason Compson IV.
 The film co-starred Franco, Ahna O'Reilly, and Tim Blake Nelson.
 The Sound and the Fury made its premiered at the 71st Venice Film Festival on September 5, 2014.
 The film had its North American premiere at the 2014 Toronto International Film Festival, and screened at the Austin Film Festival and Virginia Film Festival, in October and November 2014.

-Haze had a cameo as serial killer, Charles Manson, in the 2018 adaptation of Steven Erikson's novel Zeroville, which is directed by and stars Franco alongside Seth Rogen, Megan Fox, Jacki Weaver and Will Ferrell.
+Haze had a cameo as serial killer Charles Manson in the 2018 adaptation of Steven Erikson's novel Zeroville, which is directed by and stars Franco alongside Seth Rogen, Megan Fox, Jacki Weaver and Will Ferrell.

-On June 25, 2015, Haze had joined the cast of The Force, later re-titled Between Us, a romantic drama written and directed by Rafael Palacio Illingworth.
+In June 2015, Haze joined the cast of The Force, later re-titled Between Us, a romantic drama written and directed by Rafael Palacio Illingworth.
 The film also stars Olivia Thirlby, Ben Feldman, Adam Goldberg, Analeigh Tipton, Peter Bogdanovich, and Betsy Brandt.
 The film made its premiere on 18 April 2016 at the Tribeca Film Festival and was released theatrically on January 6, 2017.

 Haze's directorial debut Mully made its world premiere on November 1, 2015, at The Austin Film Festival.
 In 2016, Mully won the Grand Jury Prize for Best Film at the Winnipeg Real to Reel Film Festival.
 The film was awarded The Man In The Mirror Awards at the 2017 Bentonville Film Festival.

 Haze starred as Levi in the Warner Bros. film Midnight Special.
 The film, written and directed by Jeff Nichols, also stars Michael Shannon, Joel Edgerton, Kirsten Dunst, Adam Driver and Sam Shepard.
 In February 2016 Midnight Special made its world premiere at the Berlin Film Festival to positive reviews.